 Retail stores are now at a crossroads — some choosing to focus on key locations with proven footfall, while others are investing large amounts in going digital.
 But which will prevail in the long-term?

-|Xbox Xperience Zone at Challenger's Funan DigitaLife megastore|
+Xbox Xperience Zone at Challenger's Funan DigitaLife megastore

-In our opinion, even the best-researched location with high footfall will not be sufficient or sustainable in the long run.
-It’s crucial to understand key trends, changing consumer behaviours and new technologies – all to future-proof your stores.
+To the marketing folks of AKIN, even the best-researched location with high footfall will not be sufficient or sustainable in the long run.
+It’s crucial to understand key trends, changing consumer behaviours and new technologies — all to future-proof your stores.

 While statistics support the use of e-commerce, simply having an online cart check-out or fully-digital EPS system is no longer enough to cater to the ever-changing behaviour of shoppers.